pytorch/tutorials/prototype_source/pt2e_quant_ptq_x86_inductor.rst

 a Convolution or GEMM operator produces BFloat16 output data type instead of Float32 in the absence of a subsequent quantization node.
 Subsequently, the BFloat16 tensor seamlessly propagates through subsequent pointwise operators, effectively minimizing memory usage and potentially enhancing performance.
+The utilization of this feature mirrors that of regular BFloat16 Autocast, as simple as wrapping the script within the BFloat16 Autocast context.

 ::